 Tattoos can hinder an MRI scan depending on the ingredients used in the tattoo ink and the size of the tattoo.
 Since there are currently no FDA-approved tattoo inks, determining which chemicals were used in a tattoo can be tricky.

 For example, the dye used in some tattoo inks contains iron, which is magnetic and very susceptible to the magnetic fields used in MRI machines.
-If the tattoo is in the shape of a loop, it can act like an antenna, and can get increasingly hotter as the ink pigments pick up more energy from the magnets.
-The reaction can result in swelling of the tattooed skin and its surrounding area, as well as the flesh feeling hot and irritated, even in the first and second-degree burns as the most serious reaction.
+If the tattoo is in the shape of a loop, it can act as an antenna and can get increasingly hotter as the ink pigments pick up more energy from the magnets.
+The reaction can result in swelling of the tattooed skin and its surrounding area, as well as the flesh, feeling hot and irritated, even in the first and second-degree burns as the most serious reaction.